 Tools for knowing

-The Blackfoot language is traditionally oral.
-As such they have many tools for helping them remember knowledge.
-These tools have deep spiritual meaning.
-Some examples of such tools for remembering are:
+The Blackfoot language is traditionally oral, and thus they have many tools for helping them remember knowledge.
+These tools carry deep spiritual meaning.
+Some examples include:

 Photo credits: Pard et al. (2016).
 The Blackfoot Medicine Wheel project.
 Archaeological Survey of Alberta Occasional Paper 36, 86-99. - These landmarks are quintessentially Blackfoot.
-They are sites for remembering, teaching and learning, performing ceremonies and for participating in vision quests.
+They serve as sites for remembering, teaching and learning, performing ceremonies, and participating in vision quests.

 Please cite this article as: